JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7954 days**.
+Here is a random fact about me - I have been on this planet for **7955 days**.

-And here is a just a random fact -  **During World War II, Kit Kat was unavailable due to milk shortages, so the chocolate bar was made without milk**.
+And here is a just a random fact -  **During World War II, the very first bomb dropped on Berlin by the Allies killed the only elephant in the Berlin Zoo**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)